MikhailMS/java-shop-example/README.md

           - [x] Complete order
           - [x] See all completed orders (client can see only his orders)
           - [x] See total cost of all completed orders
-          - [x] Sort orders by date, total price
+          - [x] Sort orders by total price
-          - [x] Filter orders by date/total price
+          - [x] Filter orders by total price
           - [x] Search for specific product by name
-          - [x] Sort products by name, price
+          - [x] Sort products by name, price and weight
-          - [x] Filter products by price, weight
+          - [x] Filter products by name, price and weight
       - [x] Administrator GUI
           - [x] See all available products
           - [x] See total cost of all products